 Aerial Photograph Time Series of the Historic White Stag Block in Portland

-The Map and Aerial Photography Collection in Knight Library has over 550,000 aerial photographs, primarily of Oregon.
-The oldest photos are from the 1920s and statewide coverage begins in the 1930s.
-To access the photographs, use our Map and Aerial Photography Research Service (http://library.uoregon.edu/map/maprs/ ) which is free to Oregon University System patrons.
-A small labor fee is charged for non-OUS patrons.
-We may be contacted at 541-346-4565 or email@example.com.
+To access the photographs, use our Map and Aerial Photography Research Service (http://library.uoregon.edu/map/maprs/ ) which is free to most academic patrons.
+A small labor fee is charged for non-academic patrons.
+We may be contacted at 541-346-4565 or firstname.lastname@example.org.